-Students that have been placed on probation may request an appeal with the Academic Review Committee within one (1) working of days of being placed on probation, to develop an academic plan that will ensure the student is able to meet SAP standards by a specific time frame.
-The students' academic plan will be reviewed with the student during the probationary period as stated on the plan.
+Students who have been placed on probation may request an appeal with the Academic Review Committee within one (1) working day of being placed on probation, to develop an academic plan that will ensure the student is able to meet SAP standards by a specific time frame.
+The students' academic plan will be reviewed with the students during the probationary period, as stated on the plan.